OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 * "state": display state of the flow (include "new", "established", "closed", "bypassed")
 * "reason": mechanism that did trigger the end of the flow (include "timeout", "forced" and "shutdown")
 * "alerted": "true" or "false" depending if an alert has been seen on flow
+* "action": "pass" or "drop" depending if flow was PASS'ed or DROP'ed (no present if none)
+* "exception_policy.triggered.target": if an exception policy was triggered, what setting exceptions led to this (cf. :ref:`Exception Policy - Specific Settings<eps_settings>`).
+* "exception_policy.triggered.policy": if an exception policy was triggered, what policy was applied (to the flow or to any packet(s) from it)

 Example ::